Y Glog (SO 222 690)

-There has been a Significant Name Change to a hill that is listed in the Y Pedwarau – The 400m Hills of Wales, with the summit height, bwlch height and their locations, the drop and status of the hill being confirmed by a Trimble GeoXH 6000 conducted by Myrddyn Phillips on the 8th April 2016 and subsequently confirmed by LIDAR analysis conducted by Aled Williams.
+There has been a Significant Name Change to a hill that is listed in the Y Pedwarau – The 400m Hills of Wales, with the summit height, bwlch height and their locations, the drop and status of the hill derived from a survey with the Trimble GeoXH 6000 conducted by Myrddyn Phillips on the 8th April 2016 and subsequently confirmed by LIDAR analysis conducted by Aled Williams.

 The criteria for the list that this name change applies to are:

 Y Pedwarau – The 400m Hills of Wales.
 Welsh hills at or above 400m and below 500m in height that have 30m minimum drop, the list is co-authored by Myrddyn Phillips and Aled Williams and is published on Mapping Mountains in Google Doc format.

 The hill is adjoined to the Elfael group of hills, which are situated in the eastern part of Mid and West Wales (Region B, Sub-Region B1), and it is positioned with the B4356 road to its north and the A488 road to its south and east, and has the village of Llangunllo towards the north north-west and the town of Trefyclo (Knighton) towards the east north-east.

 The hill appeared in the original Welsh 400m P30 list published on Geoff Crowder’s v-g.me website under the name of Glog Hill, which is a prominent name that appears beside the summit of this hill on contemporary Ordnance Survey maps.
 This is also the name the hill was listed by in the 1st edition of the Y Pedwarau published by Europeaklist in May 2013.

 |Extract from the Ordnance Survey 1:25,000 Explorer map|